Pittsburgh left

-The Pittsburgh left is a colloquial term for the driving practice of a driver at an intersection who is driving straight not advancing when a red signal changes to green; instead the straight-driving driver allows the opposing, left-turning driver to turn left, often signaling their yield by flashing their headlights or with a wave.
-This co-operative maneuver, associated with the Pittsburgh, Pennsylvania, area, came into vogue because of the hilly terrain of the Pittsburgh region combined with the preponderance of two-lane roads.
-It has been criticized for endangering pedestrians and bicyclists by disrupting the normal flow of traffic.
+The Pittsburgh left is a colloquial term for the practice of oncoming traffic yielding to a driver at an intersection who is turning left even though the driver turning left is the one required to yield.
+Before opposing vehicles going straight advance; the straight-driving vehicles may signal their yield by flashing their headlights or with a wave.
+This behavior is associated with the Pittsburgh, Pennsylvania, area and came into vogue because of its hilly terrain combined with the preponderance of two-lane roads.
 It is an illegal and controversial practice.

-A similar maneuver has been referred to as a Boston left or New York left, but those maneuvers differ from the Pittsburgh Left; in a Boston or New York Left, the left-turning driver rushes to turn left before the straight-driving driver can advance, regardless of whether the straight-driving driver yields or not.
+The maneuver has been referred to as a Boston left or New York left, but those maneuvers may refer to when the left-turning driver rushes to turn left before the straight-driving driver can advance, regardless of whether the straight-driving driver yields or not.